WilmerU7899/github-tutorial/README.md

     B.  Don't forget the quotes
 4. Then type ``git config --global user.name "Your Name"``

- _Generating and connecting an SSH key:_
+ **Generating and connecting an SSH key:**
 > An SSH allows you to upload your local (ide) to the remote (github) without the neccisity of having to sign in every time.

 1. Make sure that you're in your root directory.
 If you're not type `cd~` into your command line
+2. In the command line type `ssh-keygen -t rsa -b 4096 -C "you@example.com"`
+    a.
+Press enter *slowly* until you see

 ---
 ## Repository Setup